The Hopf category of Frobenius algebras: The Hopf category of Frobenius algebras

 where we make use of the notation introduced in \deref{measuring} for measurings.
 Let us check that this is indeed a measuring of Frobenius algebras, i.e. that conditions \equref{measalg}-\equref{meascoalg} are satisfied.

-where we used counitality for $p^{(2)}$ in line 2, \equref{measfrob} in line 3, the first equation of \equref{measalg} in line 4, the Casimir property for $e^1\ot e^2$ in line 5, the second equation of \equref{meascoalg}and the conunitality for $p^{(2)}$ in line 6, again \equref{measalg} and $e^1\nu(e^2)=1_A$ in line 7, the Casimir property for $E^1\ot E^2$ in line 8 and finally the definition of $\bar p$ in line 9.
+where we used counitality of $P$ in line 2, \equref{measfrob} in line 3, the first equation of \equref{measalg} in line 4, the Casimir property for $e^1\ot e^2$ in line 5, the second equation of \equref{meascoalg}and the conunitality of $P$ in line 6, again \equref{measalg} and $e^1\nu(e^2)=1_A$ in line 7, the Casimir property for $E^1\ot E^2$ in line 8 and finally the definition of $\bar p$ in line 9.
 Further for the counits we have

 hence $\bar \psi_{AB}$ satisfies \equref{meascoalg}.
 We show that it satisfies \equref{measalg}.